We’re working on making DiviGrid fully compatible with Divi 5

 Impact of Slow Loading Times on User Experience and SEO

-Search Engine Optimization (SEO) Impact:
+3. Hurts Search Engine Rankings (SEO)

-Evaluating Your Current Website Speed
+How to Check Your Current Website Speed?

 Tools for Measuring Website Performance